dlinzner-bcs/SSL_CTBN---Scalable-Structure-Learning-for-CTBNs/README.md

 The format is:
 - time0 : N_TRAJ dimensional cell, where N_TRAJ is number of trajectories.
 Each cell contains vector of absolute observation time
 - DATAC: N_TRAJ dimensional cell, where N_TRAJ is number of trajectories.
 Each cell contains again a N dimensional cell, where N is the number of nodes.
 Thus - likelihoods for latent states are stored node wise.
 These then contain a D dimensional vector, where D is number of states, per observation time - denoting the likelihood for each latent state
+- L: number of nodes
+- states: vector containing number of states of each node [node1,...,nodeL]